pgalko/BambooAI/README.md

 - The library currently supports only OpenAI Chat models.
 It has been tested with both gpt-3.5-turbo and gpt-4.
 The gpt-3.5-turbo seems to perform well and is the preferred option due to its 10x lower cost.
 - The library executes LLM generated Python code, this can be bad if the LLM generated Python code is harmful.
 Use cautiously.
-- Be sure to monitor your token usage, as each execution of BambooAI uses an average of 400-600 tokens.
+- Be sure to monitor your token usage.
 At the time of writing, the cost per 1K tokens is $0.03 USD for GPT-4 and $0.002 USD for GPT-3.5-turbo.
 It's important to keep these costs in mind when using the library, particularly when using the more expensive models.
+- Supported models: gpt-3.5-turbo, gpt-3.5-turbo-613, gpt-3.5-turbo-16k, gpt-4, gpt-4-0613.

 ## Contributing